vueuse/vueuse/packages/core/onClickOutside/index.md

 # onClickOutside

 > Listen for clicks outside of an element.
+Useful for modal or dropdown.

 ## Usage